by Gia-Fu Feng

 While the other philosophers were busying themselves with the practical matters of government and rules of conduct, Chuang Tsu transcended the whang cheng, the illusory dust of the world-thus anticipating Zen Buddhism's emphasis on a state of emptiness or ego transcendence.
 With humor, imagery and fantasy, he captures the depth of Chinese thinking.
 The seven "Inner Chapters" presented in this translation are accepted by scholars as being definitely the work of Chuang Tsu.
 Another twenty-six chapters are of questionable origin; they are interpretations of his teaching and may have been added by later commentators.

-24 black and white photos of nature,
+24 color photos of nature,

 12 with Chinese calligraphy